themarcusaurelius/trailToad/README.md

 ### 6. Test the new custom route.

-In Postman, we will now test our custom route with the following path:
+In Postman, we can now test our custom route with the following path:

 http://localhost:5000/api/data/product